We need a thinking, speaking President; not rubber stamp: Yashwant Sinha | Politics

 - India

-Yashwant Sinha, the candidate of joint Opposition nominee in the presidential election, on Wednesday, said a ''thinking and speaking'' person should be a resident of Rashtrapati Bhavan and not a rubber stamp.
+Yashwant Sinha, the candidate of joint Opposition nominee in the presidential election, on Wednesday said a ''thinking and speaking'' person should be the resident of Rashtrapati Bhavan and not a rubber stamp.

-Criticising the presentation of nomination papers of NDA candidate Droupadi Murmu by Prime Minister Narendra Modi, he said he presented his papers by himself.
+Criticising the presentation of nomination papers of NDA candidate Droupadi Murmu by Prime Minister Narendra Modi, Sinha said he presented his papers by himself.

 ''India needs a Rashtrapati who serves as the impartial custodian of the Constitution and not one who acts as a rubber stamp for the government.
 The President must have a mind of his/her own and use it conscientiously, without fear or favour, whenever the executive or other institutions of the Republic deviate from the Constitutional principles.
-It is my solemn assurance to the people of India that I shall serve as a President worthy of the lofty vision of the makers of the Constitution,'' Sinha said while speaking to reporters here.
+It is my solemn assurance to the people of India that I shall serve as a President worthy of the lofty vision of the makers of the Constitution,'' Sinha told a meet-the-press programme organised by the Kerala Union of Working Journalists and Kesari Journalists Trust here.

+He was in Kerala as part of his campaign to seek support of the leaders and legislators of the ruling LDF and Opposition UDF.

+''I am assured by both these formations that they will support me in this election and thereby Kerala becomes one state in the country when the votes cast in the presidential election will be 100 per cent in favour of one candidate and that is me,'' Sinha said.

+''It is a BJP conspiracy.
+It is a Government of India conspiracy,'' Sinha alleged.
+He claimed that the BJP government uses all its might to overturn the verdict of the people.

+''What is happening in Maharashtra is a sordid repetition of the story that has taken place in various other states.
+The BJP government in Delhi uses all its might to overturn the verdict of the people...
+It is this sordid saga that we are witnessing in Maharashtra,'' he said.

-The former union minister also criticised the Agnipath, the new defence recruitment scheme, brought out by the Union government, and said no necessary consultations were made before going ahead with its introduction.
+The former Union minister also criticised the new Agnipath defence recruitment scheme, brought out by the Union government, and said no necessary consultations were made before going ahead with its introduction.

 There are Parliament Standing Committees on defence which were also not consulted, he alleged.